hanoii/ddev-drupal/README.md

 ### .ddev/drupal/assets/settings.local.php

-The settings.dev.php file of this add-on also includes, if present a `.ddev/drupal/assets/settings.local.php` which is also _gitignored_.
+The settings.dev.php file of this add-on also includes, if present, a `.ddev/drupal/assets/settings.local.php` before everything else.

 This files allows to configure things that will affect some defaults of this add-on.

 See [options](#options) below.

+This file is _gitignored_.

 ## Options